Dear reader of ADxS.org, please excuse the disruption.

 Individual arousal

 This is the reason why some people constantly need a radio or music in the background (arousal-enhancing) in order to maintain their performance, possibly even to reach the “general state of arousal” in the first place in order to be able to learn, while others avoid any additional stimulus in order to move from their excessive arousal level towards the optimum.
 The arousal level is an inverted U - the middle is the optimum, too much or too little is detrimental to performance.
 Important: each person can only judge for themselves what the right level is for them.
 Some people need a basic activity instead of basic acoustic stimulation.
-We know a number of people who can concentrate much better if they are knitting at the same time.
+We know quite a few people with ADHD who can concentrate much better if they are knitting at the same time.
 It is conceivable that hyperactivity i.e. fidgeting could be triggered by a lack of basic tactile stimulation.
 The fact is that fidgeting reduces stress.

 8.2.
 Stress